abhaynayar/obsidian/notes/web.md

 `https://github.com/wagiro/BurpBounty`

 ### Bugs
+### AWS
+- When hosting a site as an S3 bucket, the bucket name must match the domain name

 #### CRLF Injection / HTTP Response Splitting
 - Send a requests such that the response reflects into the headers and inject a CRLF.